-The practice of keeping someone who might have been exposed to COVID-19 away from others.
+The practice of keeping someone who is positive for COVID-19 or who might have been exposed to COVID-19 away from others.
 Quarantine helps prevent spread of disease that can occur before a person experiences symptoms or if they are infected with the virus without feeling symptoms.
-People in quarantine must stay home (usually 14 days unless otherwise directed by a health care professional), separate themselves from others, monitor their health, and follow directions from their state or local health department.
+People in quarantine must stay home (usually 10 days unless otherwise directed by a health care professional), separate themselves from others, monitor their health, and follow directions from their state or local health department.